iotaledger/wiki-legacy/api-proposal.md

 ### `getBundle`

 This function returns the bundle which is associated with a transaction.
 Input can by any type of transaction (tail and non-tail).
-If there are conflicting bundles (because of a replay for example) it will return multiple bundles.
+If there are multiple bundles (because of a replay for example), it will return multiple bundles.
 It also does important validation checking (signatures, sum, order) to ensure that the correct bundle is returned.

 ### Input
 ```
 getBundle(transaction [, callback])
 ```

 1. **`transaction`**: `String` Transaction hash, can be tail or non-tail.
-Tail search is more specific and leads to more detailed results.
+Tail search is more specific and leads to more exact results.
 2. **`callback`**: `Function` Optional callback

 #### Returns